 Mediation was identified and seriously examined in the 1960s for medical benefits when a researcher in India discovered that yogis could meditate into such a deep trance that they were resistant to pain.
-Around this time, mediation and mindfulness entered culture in the U.S. during the hippie decades of the ‘60s and ‘70s.
+Around this time, meditation and mindfulness entered the culture in the U.S. during the hippie decades of the ‘60s and ‘70s.
 Society was still on the fence about the practice, because of its association with the flower children considered rebellious for their unconventional lifestyles.
-By the 1990’s, science and fad came together for a more widely acceptable idea of mediation that we accept today.
+By the 1990s, science and fad came together for a more widely accepted idea of mediation that we accept today.

 Some people use mantras but meditation for beginners doesn’t need mantras or religion

 Though plenty of people still meditate for religious reasons, these days, the practice has joined yoga as a secular and chic trend, as dedicated meditation studios open in cities like New York and Los Angeles.Time Magazine

 Time mentions the use of apps designed to guide meditation, in-flight meditation options provided by select airlines, and the upcoming debut of meditation pods.
 It’s safe to say that as we advance into a more high-tech world, meditation practices are following suit.